Metro Mirror Facts and Trends of St. Louis

 PPRC Report Looks at How Missouri Stacks Up

 A PPRC report, titled Missouri's Economic and Governmental Status Across States and Over Time: A Comparison Guide, ranks Missouri nationally across major economic and governmental dimensions.
 Prepared by Don Phares, a PPRC faculty fellow and Professor Emeritus of Economics at the University of Missouri-St. Louis, the report shows Missouri's ranking across all 50 states and also its percentage of the national-average over a time period that, for many factors, goes back as far as 1970.
-Read report
+Read the report (PDF 838KB).

 PPRC's Todd Swanstrom Co-authors National Report on How Cities Respond to Foreclosures